Two apex court judges’ dissenting order: CJP’s ‘one man show’ power must be regulated

-ISLAMABAD: Justice Syed Mansoor Ali Shah and Justice Jamal Khan Mandokhail, judges of the Supreme Court, on Monday observed that in order to strengthen our institution and to ensure public trust and public confidence in our court, it is high time that we revisit the power of “one-man show” enjoyed by the office of the Chief Justice of Pakistan.
+ISLAMAABD: Justice Syed Mansoor Ali Shah and Justice Jamal Khan Mandokhail , judges of the Supreme Court, on Monday observed that in order to strengthen our institution and to ensure public trust and public confidence in our court, it is high time that we revisit the power of “one-man show” enjoyed by the office of the Chief Justice of Pakistan.

 The two judges issued a 27-page order, stating that the suo motu case regarding the Punjab and Khyber Pakhtunkhwa (KP) election dates announcement was dismissed by a majority of four judges out of seven.